vpieterse/pinocchio/README.md

 - From project root, run `docker-compose` with the development config file:
     - `# docker-compose -f docker-compose-development.yml`
 - After everything downloaded, execute `bash` in the container to finish first-time setup:
-    - `# docker-compose -f docker-compose-development.yml run dev_server bash`
+    - `# docker-compose -f docker-compose-development.yml run dev_server sh`
 - Follow the steps from the installation guide if needed.
 This would include migrating the
   database and creating a new superuser.
 - After initial setup, the Django development server can be started with `docker-compose`